-Hemorrhage or bleeding refers to is blood escaping from the circulatory system.
+Hemorrhage or bleeding refers to blood escaping from the circulatory system.
 A hemorrhage may be external and visible on the outside of the body or internal, where there is no sign of bleeding outside the body.
-Bleeding from a cut on the face is an external hemorrhage.
-Bleeding into the spleen or liver are examples of internal hemorrhage.

 - Hematemesis – vomiting fresh blood

 - Hemoptysis – coughing up blood from the lungs

 - Hematochezia – Loss of fresh blood through rectum

 - Melena – loss of blood through feces

 - Hematuria – blood in the urine from urinary bleeding